vimukthijayasanka/trackflow-backend/README.md

 # 💰 Expense Tracker API

-A simple RESTful API for tracking income and expenses, built with **Spring Boot**.
+A simple RESTful API for tracking income and expenses, built with **Spring**.
 This project is designed to demonstrate full CRUD operations and user authentication functionality, suitable for integration with a frontend like Angular.

 ---